-As of June 2018, the following improvements have been constructed or implemented:
+As of June 2017, the following improvements have been constructed or implemented:

 - Repave and seal pavement surfaces, restripe, and replace raised channelizers on the 91 Express Lanes. - ❖ EB SR-91 restripe and median barrier reconstruction project that removed the CHP enforcement area and extended the EB auxiliary lane from SR-71 to the Serfas Club Drive off-ramp. - ❖ WB auxiliary lane extension between the County line and SR-241.
 This project eliminated the lane drop at the 91 Express Lanes and extended the existing auxiliary lane from the County line to SR-241 in the westbound direction.
 This improvement minimized the traffic delays at the lane drop area, resulting in improved vehicle progression. - ❖ WB restripe project extended the auxiliary lane between SR-71 and the County line resulting in a new continuous auxiliary lane between SR-71 & SR-241. - Express Bus improvements are implemented for the Galleria at Tyler to South Coast Metro route and Village at Orange to Riverside/Corona. - Safety Improvements at the Truck Scales.
-Existing shoulders were improved, lanes were re-striped, illumination improved, and signage was modified into and out of the EB facilities. - Green River Road overcrossing replacement (See Section 4). - Metrolink parking structure at the North Main Street Corona Metrolink Station (See Section 4).
+Existing shoulders were improved, lanes were re-striped, illumination improved, and signage was modified into and out of the EB facilities. - Green River Road overcrossing replacement (See Section 4).

-- EB SR-91 lane addition from SR-241 to SR-71 (See Section 4). - ❖ Additional SR-91 WB and EB travel lane between SR-55 and SR-241 (See Section 4). - SR-91 WB bypass lane to Tustin Avenue at SR-55 (See Section 4). - Metrolink Service Improvements (See Section 4). - Initial SR-91 CIP widened SR-91 by one GP lane in each direction east of Green River Rd, added collector-distributor (CD) roads and direct south connectors at I-15/SR-91, extended the 91 Express Lanes to I-15, and provided system/local interchange improvements.
-This project allows RCTC to operate toll lanes on SR-91 within Riverside County (See Section 4).
+- Metrolink parking structure at the North Main Street Corona Metrolink Station (See Section 4). - ❖ EB SR-91 lane addition from SR-241 to SR-71 (See Section 4). - ❖ Additional SR-91 WB and EB travel lane between SR-55 and SR-241 (See Section 4). - SR-91 WB bypass lane to Tustin Avenue at SR-55 (See Section 4). - Metrolink Service Improvements (See Section 4).